Scholarships for Business Students

 - Scholarships for student participation in programs, case challenges, workshops focused on international/global business

-The Summer Business in London Scholarship is awarded through the partnership of the GE Global Learning Center and the Eversource Energy Chair within the School of Business.
+The Summer Business in London Scholarship is awarded through the partnership of the GE Global Learning Center and the Eversource Energy Chair in Business Ethics within the School of Business.
 The scholarship is merit-based and need-based, and is intended for any undergraduate students applying to the Business and Economics Summer Business in London program.

-Scholarship awards are $4000.
-Applications for the Summer 2024 program will open in December.
+Scholarship awards are $2500.
+Applications for the Summer 2025 program will open in January 2025.

 Tips for Finding Scholarships